COPLEY POLICE DEPARTMENT

 Copley Police officers patrol our community through a variety of methods, one of which is on bicycles.
 Bicycles are very effective for certain aspects of police patrol and enforcement.

 Most of the time, our officers patrol the neighborhoods in our community.
-The slower pace of patrol, and the ability to transition from the roadway onto sidewalks and driveways gives our officers the opportunity to interact with our residents on a more personal basis.
+The slower pace of patrol and the ability to transition from the roadway onto sidewalks and driveways allows our officers to interact with our residents on a more personal basis.

 If you see our officers riding bicycles through your neighborhood, please feel free to wave us down.
 We would be happy to speak with you.
 We enjoy meeting our residents and are eager to address any concerns you might have.

 Officer Daniel Rafferty (left) and Officer Daniel See (Right)